 Sorex is an Imperial whose father owns the Winking Skeever in Solitude, involved in a love triangle with Vivienne Onis and Roggvir until the latter was beheaded.
 After marriage, he may continue flirting with ladies who enter the inn and he hates every home except Proudspire Manor.

 Quintus is an Imperial alchemist who takes over the White Phial shop in Windhelm when his employer dies.
 I don’t know if he qualifies as a hottie (maybe if he lost that hat), but he’s young and seems to be kind.

 Wilhelm owns the Vilemyr Inn in Ivarstead.
 While the Nord cannot be a follower, he possesses pickpocket skill and is marked “essential” so he can never be killed.

 Roggi Knot-Beard is a Nord miner in Kynesgrove, drunk and in debt, who can be a potential spouse, steward and follower, though his skills are minimal and his level is capped at 20.

 If you prefer your spouse to be a little older and wiser, we have…

-Aeri, Nord owner of Anga’s Mill and her own house.
+From left to right: Aeri, Nord owner of Anga’s Mill and her own house.
 Gilfre, Imperial owner of Mixwater Mill and her own house.
 Temba, Nord mill owner in Ivarstead.
-And Uthgerd the Unbroken, Nord mercenary, level cap 30, for hire in the Bannered Mare and owner of a decent house in Whiterun, which you can use for free after beating her ass in a brawl, though it’s unknown if the containers are safe for storage or will respawn.
+Uthgerd the Unbroken, Nord mercenary, level cap 30, for hire in the Bannered Mare and owner of a decent house in Whiterun.

 ORCS & ARGONIANS